 MND does not affect the sensory neurones – the nerves that receive messages from things we see, touch, smell, hear and taste.

-Motor neurone disease occurs at similar rates in most countries of the world.
-It is estimated that there are presently around 400,000 people worldwide diagnosed with MND and about 2000 people with MND in Australia.
+MND occurs at similar rates in most countries of the world.
+It is estimated that there are presently more than 2,000 people with MND in Australia.
 Slightly more men than women are diagnosed with MND, most commonly in the 50 to 60 year age group.
 However, MND may be diagnosed in adults at any age.